×

 When we asked expats and global nomads what they like and dislike about living in Lisbon, they replied...

 "Expats and digital nomads often appreciate the mild climate, beautiful scenery, and vibrant culture of Lisbon.
 They also enjoy the city's affordability, with its low cost of living and abundance of affordable housing.
 Additionally, the city's excellent public transportation system makes it easy to get around.
 On the other hand, some expats and digital nomads may find the language barrier and bureaucracy challenging.
-Additionally, the city's nightlife can be quite noisy, making it difficult to get a good night's sleep," said another in Lisbon, Portugal.
+Additionally, the city's nightlife can be quite noisy, making it difficult to get a good night's sleep," said a member in Lisbon, Portugal.

 Connect